Scalextrix/GRCNN/README.md

 Enter the total amount of GRC you wish to send to the rainees

-Choose the Gridcoin Wallet Account Label from which the GRC should be taken (in GUI wallet see Receive Coins)
+Choose the Gridcoin Wallet Account Label from which the GRC should be taken (in GUI wallet see Receive Coins for Label list)

 Enter an optional message to send in the transaction